 Our 100% Grassfed Beef is meat you can trust.
-When you eat beef from Foxhollow Farm, you know that a package of ground beef comes from one cow with no antibiotics and no hormones.
+When you eat beef from Foxhollow Farm, you know that a package of ground beef comes from one happy cow.
 All Foxhollow Farm animals are processed locally at a USDA inspected facility.
 We are also a member of the American Grassfed Association, and you can read their membership standards on humane treatment.

 Our herd of approximately 450 cattle is a mixture of breeds: Red Angus, Barzona, Corriente, and Jersey.
 Our head herdsman is working to breed cows that are particularly suited to our land and Kentucky’s climate.
 Every calf born into Foxhollow Farm’s herd is more suited to our environment than its parents were.
 Our ultimate vision is to create a “closed herd,” so that every cow on our pastures was born on our pastures, virtually eliminating the herd’s exposure to outside pathogens and creating the healthiest herd possible.

 This commitment to the health of our herd leads us to raise cattle differently than conventional farms because:

 - We don’t rush our cattle to maturity with growth hormones.

 - We don’t fatten them with grain that their bodies can’t digest.